KrumaKruma/MinimaHopping/README.md

 Note: if you ran first the single thread simulation we recommend to delete the output of these simulation before starting with the MPI parallelized simulation.

 Further examples, tutorials as well as description of the input parameters can be found in the code documentation (https://python-minima-hopping.readthedocs.io/en/latest/).
+In the example folder are also examples including periodic boundary calculations or running Minima Hopping with two different calculators.

 ## References & Citing